 On November 6, 1996, The California Compassionate Use Act (Prop 215) became the country’s first medical marijuana initiative to be voted into effect.
-The legislation legalizes the possession, cultivation, and personal medical use of marijuana for patients and caregivers with a physician’s recommendation.
+The legislation legalizes the possession, cultivation, and personal medical use of marijuana for medical cardholders and caregivers with a physician’s recommendation.

 To supplement Prop 215 and define additional limitations, California Senate Bill Number 420 (SB 420) was adopted.
-As of January 1, 2004, patients are permitted to form marijuana cultivation collectives and cooperatives.
+As of January 1, 2004, medical marijuana consumers are permitted to form marijuana cultivation collectives and cooperatives.
 SB 420 also tasked the California Department of Public Health (CDPH) with creating and regulating the state Medical Marijuana Program (MMP).

 As the MMP authorities, CDPH developed the state’s Medical Marijuana Identification Card (MMIC) system.
-Law enforcement officials and county health departments use the MMIC to easily identify and verify qualified patients.
+Law enforcement officials and county health departments use the MMIC to easily identify and verify qualified medical consumers.

 Outlined here are some current medical marijuana restrictions and limitations that apply to all California residents